TheAdintech/Adult-Income-Analysis/README.md

-# workers-data-postgres-analysis
+# Adult-Income-Analysis

-### Workers Dataset Analysis — PostgreSQL & Python
+### Adult-Income-Analysis — PostgreSQL & Python

 This is an exploratory analysis of income patterns using SQL and Python.
 I built this project as a testament to my learning journey with PostgreSQL — coming from a background in MSSQL — and to prove I could handle the full pipeline from raw data to analysis using pandas.